wu-hongjun/macOS-Thinkpad-X1-Extreme/UPDATES.md

 ## 2019

+### June Updates
+* [20190612] Hmmmmm so far...so good?
+I will be traveling during the summer, so probably won't update much.
+* [20190604] Thanks for [zysuper's effort](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/11#issuecomment-498715154), you can actually buy a adapter card than soldering your own.
+Cheers!
+* [20190603] Let's welcome macOS Catalina, shall we?
+* [20190602] Added support for 10.14.5, released V1.0 for 10.14.5.
+* [20190601] Happy children's day humans!

 ### May Updates
 * [20190531] BCM94360CS2 is probably causing my laptop's macOS AND Windows (What???) to freeze, back to 2CS.
 * [20190525] ~~Switched to BCM94360CS2, seems like there is no problem...?~~